Skip advert

 Just as a dealership will always display cars in pristine condition, private buyers also need to show their car in its best light.
 Ensure you clean the car or have it valeted inside and out before buyers come to see it.
 Even buyers of older cars will want the impression it’s new to them, which won’t be the case if your personal effects are scattered around the interior.

-If there are faulty parts, scuffed wheels or dented panels, it’s often worth getting them repaired or replaced before putting the car on sale, especially if they’re fairly inexpensive jobs.
+If there are faulty parts, scuffed wheels or dented panels, it can be worth getting them repaired or replaced before putting the car on sale, especially if they’re fairly inexpensive jobs.
 Do this and the car will attract more buyers, command a higher price and give fewer reasons to haggle the price down.
-Getting the best price for your car should help recoup the cost of any repairs.
+However, make sure to get a quote for any repair work beforehand to make sure you don’t spend more than you’re likely to recoup when selling the car.

 Many buyers will look for an MoT with as long as possible remaining, because it shows the car is less likely to need repairs or maintenance for up to a year and that it’s safe to drive on the road.
 At the cost of around £50, a new MoT is well worth considering.